 It’s a wonderful go-to cloth for our tailors as it drapes perfectly and resists wrinkles whilst the smooth scales of the mohair fibre stop dirt from becoming trapped and the fabric from becoming creased.

 Mohair is very much the all-rounder of fabrics; perfect for business suits for it’s durability, for travellers it’s moisture wicking qualities and crease resistance means you won’t need to worry about looking good after lengthy journeys, and it can also make a cracking dinner suit for it’s inimitable sheen.
 Ultimately the mohair suit is a suit you will want to wear, rather than a suit you have to wear.

 WHEN DID PEOPLE START WEARING MOHAIR SUITS?

-WHAT ARE THE MOST FAMOUS MOHAIR SUITS ON FILM?
+WHAT ARE THE MOST FAMOUS ICONIC MOHAIR SUITS ON FILM?

 This impeccable 3 piece is a midnight blue single breasted, 2 button, in Dormeuil tonik mohair; long jacket with double vents, slanted pockets, high notched lapel; gently flared or ‘boot cut’ single pleat trousers.

 James Bond also wore mohair.
 For Dr No, the movies director Terence Young was given a limited budget which allowed for 3 lounge suits that he sourced from his personal tailor, one of them being a light grey mohair 2 button single breasted.
 Sean Connery was ordered by Young to sleep in the suits to get acquainted with the feel.